swoole/docker-swoole/examples/34-debug-with-xdebug/README.md

 * _http://<span></span>127.0.0.1/breakpoint_: This sample code is used to show how to do remote debugging with Xdebug.
 * _http://<span></span>127.0.0.1/phpinfo_: From this phpinfo page you can see that Xdebug is enabled with customized configurations.

+Please try not hitting the URLs through web browsers since they tend to send multiple requests to server automatically (e.g., to fetch favicon.ico).
+It's recommended to use a command line tool like `curl` to hit the URLs.

-Run command `./bin/example.sh stop 34` to stop the Docker container.
+Once done with the tests, run command `./bin/example.sh stop 34` to stop the Docker container.

 [1]: https://xdebug.org
 [2]: https://github.com/swoole/docker-swoole/blob/master/examples/34-debug-with-xdebug/docker-compose.yml